josuelegarda/FuturePlannedDevelopmentEstimator/README.md

 For the next calcualtions you will need to do 1 by 1 to get information about your data Below you will find the functions already made to help with calculations MAKE SURE you follow these step by step

-* Average office building space avg_office_building_space()
+* Average office building space: avg_office_building_space()

-*  Number of employees per building num_employees_per_building()
+*  Number of employees per building: num_employees_per_building()

-* Average number of employees per building. avg_num_employees_per_building()
+* Average number of employees per building: avg_num_employees_per_building()

-* Number of person-trips which use auto mode num_persontrip_automode()
+* Number of person-trips which use auto mode: num_persontrip_automode()

-* Total number of person-trips use auto mode tot_num_persontrip_automode()
+* Total number of person-trips use auto mode: tot_num_persontrip_automode()

-* Number of person-trips bus mode num_persontrip_busmode()
+* Number of person-trips bus mode: num_persontrip_busmode()

-* Total number of person-trips bus mode tot_num_persontrip_busmode()
+* Total number of person-trips bus mode: tot_num_persontrip_busmode()

-* Number of person-trips subway mode num_persontrip_subwaymode()
+* Number of person-trips subway mode: num_persontrip_subwaymode()

-* Total number of person-trips subway mode tot_num_persontrip_subwaymode()
+* Total number of person-trips subway mode: tot_num_persontrip_subwaymode()

-* Number of person-trips rail mode num_persontrip_railmode()
+* Number of person-trips rail mode: num_persontrip_railmode()

-* Total number of person-trips rail mode tot_num_persontrip_railmode()
+* Total number of person-trips rail mode: tot_num_persontrip_railmode()

-* Number vehicle-trips per building (auto + bus) num_vehicletrip_per_building_autobus_mode()
+* Number vehicle-trips per building (auto + bus): num_vehicletrip_per_building_autobus_mode()

-* Vehicle-trips per building (auto + bus) vehicletrip_per_building_autobus_mode()
+* Vehicle-trips per building (auto + bus): vehicletrip_per_building_autobus_mode()

 After all of these calculations were made, now time to plot: